WordPress/Requests/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ":rocket: Feature request"
-about: I have a suggestion (and may want to implement it)
+about: I have a suggestion (and may want to implement it).
 ---

 ## Is your feature request related to a problem?